Confluence 8.5 Upgrade Notes

 Known issues

-There is a known issue where Confluence 7.19.14 and Confluence 8.5.1 fail to start up and run correctly when running on old Linux distributions that don’t have GLIBC_2.14 installed.
+• There is a known issue where Confluence 7.19.14 and Confluence 8.5.1 fail to start up or run correctly when running in old Linux distributions that don’t have GLIBC_2.14 installed.
 To resolve this issue, upgrade to a supported Linux OS that has GLIBC_2.14 or newer bundled.
 See CONFSERVER-91652 to learn more about this issue

 If you encounter a problem during the upgrade and can't solve it, please create a support ticket and one of our support engineers will help you.